 4) Clouds are your allies.

 Clouds are your allies.
-The white surface of the clouds, when used smartly, can help you make your pictures catchier and can add contrast to your colour selection.
+When used smartly, the white surface of the clouds can help you make your pictures catchier and add contrast to your colour selection.

 Lessons on Casting Shadows in Perspective Drawing

-1) Regardless of where the light comes from, cast shadows of vertical elements on vertical surfaces are always vertical.
+1) Regardless of where the light comes from, shadows cast by vertical elements on vertical surfaces are always vertical.

-Sometimes Thomas notices other people’s drawings that accidentally skew their shadows and light sources abnormally.
-While this can work for a stylish cartoon project, it’s not realistic.
-The only case in which you see tilted shadows are when the surface of the casted shadows are tilted themselves.
+Sometimes, Thomas notices other people’s drawings that abnormally skew their shadows and light sources.
+While this can work for a stylish cartoon project, it’s unrealistic.
+The only case in which you see tilted shadows is when the surface of the cast shadows are tilted themselves.
 Regardless of where the light comes from, cast shadows of vertical elements on vertical surfaces are always vertical.

-2) Shadows do not come from a weird dimension so the classic perspective rules apply to them.
+2) Shadows do not come from a weird dimension, so the classic perspective rules apply.

 Shadows do not come from a weird dimension.
 The classic perspective rules apply to them.
-It can be difficult to draw them accurately but they just need to be believable enough.
-Thomas showcases a shadow he created with the very useful Photoshop transformation tool.
+It isn’t easy to draw them accurately, but they must be believable enough.
+Thomas showcases a shadow he created with the handy Photoshop transformation tool.

 3) Before using colour, shadows will help you describe the time of day and help give your drawing its mood.

 Even before using colour, shadows will help you describe the time of day and help give your drawing its mood.
-Around noon, the shadows cast will be very small.
+Around noon, the shadows cast will be minimal.
 Classic shadows are usually of a medium size.
-Early in the morning or in the afternoon, the shadows grow substantially.
-Just after sunset or before dusk, shadows will overtake your drawing and the sunlight will only reach the tallest parts of the drawing.
+Early in the morning or the afternoon, the shadows grow substantially.
+Just after sunset or before dusk, shadows will overtake your drawing, and the sunlight will only reach the tallest parts of the drawing.

-4) Don’t forget you can create cast shadows of off-screen elements as well.
+4) Remember, you can create cast shadows of off-screen elements as well.